Site icon BIG

 1. Know Your Visitors

-Common culprits include:
+Common culprits include the following:

-Look for clues—footprints, droppings, bite marks, or tunnels—to determine the likely culprit.
+Look for clues, footprints, droppings, bite marks, or tunnels to determine the likely culprit.
 Once you know who’s invading, you can target your defenses.

 2. Physical Barriers: The Most Reliable Solution